grepplabs/kafka-proxy/README.md

           --dynamic-listeners-disable                      Disable dynamic listeners.
           --external-server-mapping stringArray            Mapping of Kafka server address to external address (host:port,host:port).
 A listener for the external address is not started
           --forbidden-api-keys intSlice                    Forbidden Kafka request types.
 The restriction should prevent some Kafka operations e.g. 20 - DeleteTopics
-      -h, --help                                           help for server
+          --forward-proxy string                           URL of the forward proxy.
+Supported schemas are http and socks5 -h, --help                                           help for server
           --http-disable                                   Disable HTTP endpoints
           --http-health-path string                        Path on which to health endpoint (default "/health")